Is Cross Browser Testing Still Relevant?

 “So I guess the First Question I have is around Cross Browser Testing, is it still relevant?”

 That’s the most frequently asked question and the answer is Yes!!
-To understand whether cross browser testing is still important, we first need to dwell upon the history of browser development itself, so there is a term that people use nowadays and it’s called browser war.
+To understand whether web based browser testing is still important, we first need to dwell upon the history of browser development itself, so there is a term that people use nowadays and it’s called browser war.
 On April 4, 1994, the first browser version was launched and it was named Netscape.
 Netscape was being widely used until it met its first competitor in August 1995, which came to be known as the Internet Explorer.

 Introduced by Microsoft, the Internet Explorer turned out to be a favourite very quickly and that triggered the first-ever browser war.
 And for the next decade, in spite of the introduction of the Opera browser in 1996, IE enjoyed the dominant market share.